cormac020/Branching-DQN/README.md

 # Branching DQN
 >Branching DQN implementation with pytorch based on https://github.com/seolhokim/BipedalWalker-BranchingDQN.
-It is also sufficiently capable of showing (almost) optimal movements after 1000 epochs in BipedalWalker-v3 environment.
+It is also sufficiently capable of showing (almost) optimal movements after 1000 episodes in BipedalWalker-v3 environment.

 ## Dependencies
 python==3.9.10
 gym==0.18.3
 torch==1.13.1
+*Other versions may also work well.
+It's just a reference.*

+## Structure
+**/data:** contains results of training or testing, including graphs and videos
+**/model:** cantains pre-trained models

-## To Train
+## Train
 use:

 ```bash